Carla-de-Beer/tensorflow-2.x-projects/loan-predictor/README.md

 ## Resources

-* The project uses a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club
+* The project uses a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club.
+Note that the images are contained within a zipped folder that needs to be unzipped prior to running the script file.

 ## Data Analysis